 Extravasation is the accidental leakage of certain medicines outside of the vein and into the surrounding tissues.

-Your child may have noticed pain, stinging, swelling or other changes to their skin at the site where they are given drugs or the nurse may have noticed that the drug was not flowing into the vein easily.
+Your child may have noticed pain, stinging, swelling or other changes to their skin at the site where they are given drugs or the nurse may have noticed that the drug was not flowing in easily.